 A little too far for a 5-day trip to Iceland, but great for travelers driving around the Ring Road, the Svartifoss waterfall is located in Skaftafell at the Vatnajökull National Park, a national park with trekking paths leading you around volcanoes, ice peaks and glaciers.
 This last postcard was very interesting for me, as the Svartifoss waterfall looks like taken from a Hollywood movie and I couldn´t imagine how nature could possibly create something that beautiful in real life.

 The basalt columns located around the waterfall have been an inspiration for many Icelandic authors writing about incredible stories of magic knights and kingdoms around the waterfall.
 Icelandic architects like Guðjón Samúelsson, who designed the Hallgrímskirkja church in Reykjavik, got their inspiration from here and I wouldn´t be surprised if even J.R.R.
 Tolkien got some some ideas here.

-Anyways, Svartifoss was a highlight during my trip in Iceland and after comparing these postcards with the real locations, I can only say that postcards can only show you a piece of the puzzle and for you to see and experience the complete picture you will need to pack your bag and go to see for yourself!
-And now with MyPostcard, you can even send your own photos as a postcard back home!
+Anyways, Svartifoss was a highlight during my trip in Iceland and after comparing these postcards with the real locations, I´m more than amazed.
+Postcards only show you a small piece of the puzzle and for you to see and experience the complete picture you will need to pack your bag and go to see for yourself!